paxdev/paxdev.github.io/_posts/2019-12-24-run-azure-jobs-conditionally.md

 1. We'll need some way of persisting variables between jobs in a Stage and this is not supported out of the box in a classic pipeline.

-   Before starting, head over to [SetReleaseVariable on GitHub](https://github.com/paxdev/SetReleaseVariable) and follow the instrictions to import the `Set Release Variable` task.
+   Before starting, head over to [SetReleaseVariable on GitHub](https://github.com/paxdev/SetReleaseVariable) and follow the instructions to import the `Set Release Variable` task.

 ## Run Pre-Deployment Checks